Wherever you are in your journey of faith, you are welcome here!

 - those who are working, others who are under-employed, and still others who need a job

-- there are straight people in our congregation and there are gay people who worship here
+- there are straight people and there are gay people who worship here

 - people whose politics may differ, but whose love and care for each other as sisters and brothers in Christ, transcends all else

 - roll-up-your-sleeve workers, roof repairers, prayer shawl knitters, fellowship dinner chefs and bakers, gardeners and mowers, altar guild members, Monday morning quilters, Sunday School and Vacation Bible School teachers, Eucharistic Visitors, singing-their-hearts-out-choir-members and musicians, special events organizers – and so much more!

 Click to view/print the First Evangelical Lutheran Constitution.